-It is too soon for there to be many court opinions analyzing section 6015(e)(7).
-The effective date of the new provision was July 1, 2019, but there was a question regarding how to apply that to cases that were already underway on that date.
+The effective date of section 6015(e)(7) was July 1, 2019.
+The issue of whether the new statute applied to cases already underway on that effective date was litigated in Tax Court.
 In Sutherland v.
 Commissioner, 155 T.C.
-No. 6, 2020 U.S. Tax Ct.
-LEXIS 23 (2020) (reviewed by the court), a unanimous Tax Court held:
+95, 2020 U.S. Tax Ct.
+LEXIS 23 (reviewed by the court), a unanimous Tax Court held:

 By amending the statute to provide that this Court's review would be limited to the administrative record (apart from previously unavailable or newly discovered evidence), Congress incentivized taxpayers to cooperate with the IRS by building a complete record during the administrative process.
 By making Act sec.
 1203(a) of the Act effective "on or after" July 1, 2019, Congress gave the amendments prospective effect only.
 But if the revised scope of review in subsection (e)(7) were applicable to cases like this, that amendment would have a kind of retroactive effect, punishing taxpayers whom it is too late to incentivize.

 In sum, using the linguistic tools at our disposal, considering the amendment's overall context, and applying the anti-surplusage canon, we conclude that the effective date provision is best interpreted to make subsection (e)(7) applicable only to petitions filed in this Court on or after July 1, 2019.
 Petitioner filed her petition on February 20, 2018, more than 16 months before the amendment took effect.
 We accordingly hold that section 6015(e)(7) has no application here.

-Id. at \13 (emphasis added).
+Id. at 105 (emphasis added).

 In Sutherland, the taxpayer sought a remand to the IRS Appeals Office so she could introduce new evidence into the administrative record.
-Id. at \15-16.
+Id. at 106.
 The Tax Court observed that it had previously declined to remand stand-alone innocent spouse cases under section 6015(f).
 In addition, because it had found that section 6015(e)(7) did not apply to the case (as discussed above), the traditional de novo standard applied.
 The court held that the taxpayer was free to introduce new evidence at trial, making remand unnecessary.
-Id. at \16.
+Id.

-In a recent small tax case, taxpayer-husband sought innocent spouse relief under section 6015 for a 2015 tax debt resulting from his wife's early-retirement withdrawal.
+Cases interpreting section 6015(e)(7) are starting to be reported.
+In a recent small tax case, for example, taxpayer-husband sought innocent spouse relief under section 6015 for a 2015 tax debt resulting from his wife's early-retirement withdrawal.
 Fatty v.
-Commissioner, No. 3787-20S, 2021 U.S. Tax Ct.
-LEXIS 36, \2 (T.C.
-2021).
+Commissioner, 2021 U.S. Tax LEXIS 19 (Apr.
+30, 2021).
 In a bench opinion, Tax Court Judge Mark Holmes explained the new 6015(e)(7) scope of review, stating:

-Until recently, the scope of review in a Tax Court case involving a request for innocent spouse relief [was] ... de novo.
+Until recently, the scope of review in a Tax Court case involving a request for innocent spouse relief [was] . . . de novo.
 People would come, they'd introduce evidence, and I as a judge would look at it with fresh eyes.